YZ-PJCAC/Final-Year-Project/dataset/Readme.md

 # 🧠 Local Facial Emotion Recognition — AI Trainer

 A CNN-based facial emotion recognition model trained locally using TensorFlow/Keras.
 Built as a **Final Year Project** for educational purposes.
+The example dataset are given and if want to train with your own can follow the step below:

 ---